lightningdevkit/lightningdevkit.org/docs/build_node.md

 ```

 **Implementation notes:** Rather than using static fees, you'll want to fill in
-the lambda with fetching up-to-date fees from a source like bitcoin core or your
+the lambda with fetching up-to-date fees from a source like Bitcoin Core or your
 own API endpoint.
 To reduce network traffic, you may wish to cache the results.

 **Dependencies:** *none*